OxfordDemSci/dgg-www/www/public_html/md/about.md

 </p>

 <p>
-How can we better measure digital gender gaps?
+How can we better measure digital gender gaps in real-time?
 In which countries are women most “invisible” online and not participating equally in the digital revolution?
 </p>

 <p>
-With support from the Data2X and as a part of “Big Data for Gender Challenge”
-<a href="hhttps://data2x.org/big-data-for-gender-research-grantees-dig-into-digital-data-insights/" target="_blank">(Data2X 2019)</a>
-,our project “The Digital Traces of the Gender Digital Divide” based at the University of Oxford and collaborating with the Qatar Computing Research Institute has been exploring how big data innovations can help us measure women’s participation in the digital revolution in real-time.
-We are also exploring how digital traces gathered from big data can help measure gender gaps in other domains such as education and occupations.
+With support from the Bill and Melinda Gates Foundation, the project “Mapping global gender gaps in digital connectivity” based at the University of Oxford and collaborating with Saarland University's Societal Computing Department has been exploring how big data innovations can help us measure women’s participation in the digital revolution in real-time.
 </p>

 ---